Potty Training

 Overly Rigid Schedules

-Fix: Use schedule as a starting point, then follow child's emerging patterns.
-The goal is body awareness, not clock compliance.
+Fix: Use schedule as a starting point, then follow child's patterns.

 Inconsistent Timing